kylegilman/video-embed-thumbnail-generator/readme.txt

 = A plugin to make embedding videos, generating thumbnails, and encoding files easier. =

-Not Gutenberg compatible.
+Not compatible with the new Block Editor.
 Please continue to use the <a href="https://wordpress.org/plugins/classic-editor/">Classic Editor</a>.

 Still 100% free, but some advanced features may be converted to premium add-ons in the future.
 More info in the <a href="https://wordpress.org/support/topic/version-50-will-convert-some-free-features-to-paid-add-ons">support forum</a>.